filecash/filecash-docs/docs/community/contribute/grammar-formatting-and-style.md

 | Henry, Elizabeth, and George. | Henry, Elizabeth and George. |

-### References to Filecoin
+### References to Filecash

-As a proper noun, the name "Filecoin" (capitalized) should be used only to refer to the overarching project, to the protocol, or to the project's canonical network:
+As a proper noun, the name "Filecash" (capitalized) should be used only to refer to the overarching project, to the protocol, or to the project's canonical network:

-> Filecoin [the project] has attracted contributors from around the globe!
+> Filecash [the project] has attracted contributors from around the globe!

-> Filecoin [the protocol] rewards contributions of data storage instead of computation!
+> Filecash [the protocol] rewards contributions of data storage instead of computation!

-> Filecoin [the network] is currently storing 50 PiB of data!
+> Filecash [the network] is currently storing 50 PiB of data!

 The name can also be used as an adjective:

-> The Filecoin ecosystem is thriving!
+> The Filecash ecosystem is thriving!

-> I love contributing to Filecoin documentation!
+> I love contributing to Filecash documentation!

-When referring to the token used as Filecoin's currency, the name `FIL`, is preferred; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).
+When referring to the token used as Filecash's currency, the name `FIL`, is preferred; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).
 These symbols can be used as suffixes or prefixes, as seen fit:

 - Unit prefix: **100 FIL**.
 - Unit suffix: **FIL 100**.